 My initial exposure to research was a project on the process of wound healing as a first year medical student at UCL in London.
 This small study encouraged me to do a one year project in tissue repair as part of an intercalated BSc.
 During my basic surgical training, I worked on a number of clinical projects; however, it was not until completion of basic surgical training that I had the opportunity to continue with basic scientific research.
 Having completed a one year research fellowship from the Royal College of Surgeons of England, I subsequently gained an MRC clinical training fellowship.
 This award led to a successful PhD in molecular genetics of scar formation at the University of Manchester.
 I then began my specialist training in Plastic Surgery.
 Since completion of my PhD, I continued to maintain an active research interest as a lecturer and was successful in achieving an NIHR clinician scientist award in plastic & reconstructive surgery research.
 Over the past few years, I have supervised numerous students who have successfully completed their research, given oral presentations in national and international meetings as well as published in peer reviewed scientific literature.
 My group comprises of several post docs, experimental officers, postgraduate students (PhD, MD, MSc, MRes), academic foundation doctors and elective medical students.
-I am currently based at the MIB (Manchester Institute of Biotechnology) Link MIB website.
 My international collaborators are from the USA, Europe, and Asia.